How to Open an Australian Bank Account Online from Overseas

 If you’re living life down under already then you’re likely to have an idea of how accessible banks and ATMs are here.
 This is important to consider, but with each bank offering different packages and accounts, it’s definitely worth taking the time to understand which one suits you and your situation best.

-Cheque, Savings or Credit?
+Everyday, Savings or Credit?

-There are three main types of accounts available to you in Australia, and it’s important to know the difference as you’re generally asked which account you’d like to use to pay for most items.
+There are three main types of accounts available to you in Australia, and it’s important to know the difference.
+Here's our take on them:

 Best option when you're on a Working Holiday Visa

-If you’re travelling on a Working Holiday Visa and need your account ahead of arrival, then you’ll probably be best off looking for non-bank multi-currency accounts with providers like Wise and Revolut.
+If you’re travelling on a Working Holiday Visa and need your account ahead of arrival, then you’ll probably be best off looking for multi-currency accounts with providers like Wise and Revolut.

 Once you’ve arrived in Australia you can apply for an account with one of the big 4 banks we mentioned earlier - usually you’ll have to plan on staying in the country for a fixed length of time, so which account suits you might depend on how long you’ll be there.